onaio/fhir-tooling/efsity/README.md

 You can either pass the actual accessToken as a variable or pass in the client credentials which will be used to get an accessToken from the accessToken url provided

+You must pass the path to your composition file if you want to publish any binary resources.
+The binary resources listed in the composition files are the ones that will be published.
+For the publishing of binary resources to work correctly, ensure that you are using the correct/recommended file/folder structure and that the file names in the composition file are in camel case.

 ### Validating your app configurations
 The tool supports some validations for the FHIRCore app configurations.
 To validate you can run the command: